 Soccer (Girls -- Spring) Coach: Tomas Martinez Link to Girls Soccer page in Athletics

 Girls’ soccer practices daily from 3:30-5:15 pm during the week and on Saturday mornings.
 Varsity games are usually on Tuesdays, Thursdays, and Saturdays, often at 5:00 pm or 6:00 pm.
 Summer options include informal workouts, Welsh camp for grades 9-12, and the Mountain Soccer Academy for grades 1-8.

-Swimming & Diving (Boys -- Spring) Swim Coach: Kate Doane Diving Coach: Angie Soucek
+Swimming & Diving (Boys -- Spring) Swim Coach: Kate Doane Diving Coach: TBA

-The Season begins on February 27 at 3:10 pm.
-Practices are Monday through Friday 3:10-5:30 pm. and two to three mornings during the week from 5:30 to 7:00 am (Varsity only) and Saturday mornings 8:00 to 10:00 am.
-Dual meet times are 4:00 to 6:00 during the week and Invitationals.
+The Season begins on February 24 at 3:10 pm.
+Practices are Monday through Friday 3:10-5:30 pm and Saturday mornings 8:00 to 10:00 am.
+Dual meet times are 4:00 to 6:00 during the week.
+Invitationals.
 League and State times are usually Friday afternoons and all day Saturday.

 Tennis (Girls -- Spring) Coach: Dave Adams Link to Girls Tennis page in Athletics

 Try-out dates and daily practice times will be announced at a later date, but typically the first date of practice is February 20.
 Students must have all necessary paperwork turned in, including a completed physical form signed by a physician in order to participate in the first practice.
 Practices typically run after school until 5:15 or 5:30.
 Matches are after school and on Saturdays.
 There will be a C, JV and varsity teams.
 Students need to provide their own rackets.